 Ever since it was introduced in 1985 (with the book), the Ferber method seems to have been one of the most controversial and widely discussed sleeping techniques in recent pediatric history dividing both parents and parenting experts into two opposing camps:

-The Con Ferber Critics The pediatric critics who strongly oppose "ferberization" believe that the Ferber method is by no means an optimal way of solving babies' sleep problems.
+The pediatric critics who strongly oppose "ferberization" believe that Ferber's sleep traning method is by no means an optimal way of solving babies' sleep problems.

 The critics even go as far as to say that implementing and completing the Ferber sleep training program may cause emotional damage to children long term.